AzureAD/microsoft-authentication-library-for-js/lib/docs/token-response-types.md

     const request = { scopes: [] };
 ```

-+ `Access Token Scopes with No ClientId:` The result of passing in a scopes array that contains resource scopes (i.e. 'user.read') but doesn't contain the value of the ClientId.
++ `Access Token Scopes with No client ID:` The result of passing in a scopes array that contains resource scopes (i.e. 'user.read') but doesn't contain the value of the client ID.

 ```js
     const request = { scopes: ['user.read'] };
 ```

-+ `Access Token Scopes with ClientId:` The result of passing in a scopes array that contains resource scopes (i.e. 'user.read') and the value of the ClientId.
++ `Access Token Scopes with client ID:` The result of passing in a scopes array that contains resource scopes (i.e. 'user.read') and the value of the client ID.

 ```js